andrecalvo/boilerplate/README.md

 Usage
 --------
-*    Run "npm install" to install all node dependencies
+*    Run npm install
-*    Run "grunt watch" in terminal to get grunt running.
+*    Run grunt watch
 *    To set columns use the columns() mixin.
 This takes in a parameter between 1 and however many columns you have set in your configuration.
-*    I've included some mixins and extra stuff I like using, for example an icon font and some mixins that can be useful.
+*    Use the group() mixin to clear floats.
+*    Use the full-width() mixin if you need a 100% width container or row() for a content wrapper.